farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

   - If you are not able to complete the update, you should follow [**Wired Amiga application updates**](#wired-amiga-application-updates) to install the latest release.
 - For dashboards without any `Updator` app, you should follow [**Wired Amiga application updates**](#wired-amiga-application-updates) to install the latest release.

+#### Tips

+- To begin the Over-the-air (OTA) Amiga application updates, navigate to the ID page of the settings tab.
+- If you decide to cancel and update at any step along the process, you can always exit the Updator app and return to the dashboard app by cancelling the current operation, and clicking back through the home page.
+- Check the versions on the ID page of the settings tab after you update

 ### Wired Amiga application updates

 To upgrade your Dashboard with the latest Amiga application, grab your Dashboard and your debug cable and take the following steps: